mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 A full-adder is like a half-adder, but it also accounts for a third input bit: carry-in.
 An adder is constructed by chaining full-adders, connecting the carry output of one full-adder into the carry-in of the next.

-==== Storing Information
+==== Circuits with Memory

-Logic is cool, but computers also require _state_---as in "state of being".
+Logic is useful, but computers require _state_---as in "state of being".
-When arranging logic gates, most would say it is a good idea to ensure the resulting network of gates is a directed acyclic graph (DAG).
+When building circuits, it is a good idea to ensure the resulting network of gates is a directed acyclic graph (DAG).
 That is to say: the input of any one gate cannot depend on its own output, directly or transitively; there is no path from the output of the gate back to the input.
-This is called a _combinational loop_ and most tools prevent making them.
+Such a path is called a _combinational loop_ and most tools prevent making them.

 An exception is made for the _register_ cell which is constructed by using logic gates that connect back to themselves with positive feedback.
 A register cell stores a value that can be read back out.
-It will usually have three inputs: data $d$, write $w$, and enable $e$.
+It will usually have two inputs: data $d$, and enable $e$.
 The operation of the register cell can be described thus:
-When write $w$ and enable $e$ are both true, the data $d$ are stored in the cell.
+When enable $e$ is true, the data $d$ are stored in the cell.

 @fig:register-cell-diagram shows a basic register cell as described.
 Notice how the output of each of the rightmost NOT-gates feed back into each other's inputs.